Bathroom Remodel Financing: 5 Options to Consider

 Several unique benefits of a sale-leaseback program include:

 - No interest rate

 As an alternative form of home improvement financing, a sale-leaseback program can provide greater flexibility with fewer fees.

 With a secured loan, the more valuable the collateral, the higher the amount you can borrow.
 The biggest risk is if you didn’t pay, the lender would seize the asset you cited as collateral.

-If a sale-leaseback program sounds like the right option for your bathroom renovation financing, EasyKnock has programs you can trust.
-At EasyKnock, we empower homeowners like you to make your home’s equity work for you.
+If a sale-leaseback program sounds like the right option for your bathroom renovation financing, you can make your home’s equity work for you.

-Whether you’re hoping to enjoy your new dream bathroom for years to come or profit from remodels by selling your home, our custom solutions can achieve your goals.
+Whether you’re hoping to enjoy your new dream bathroom for years to come or profit from remodels by selling your home, a sale-leaseback solution can help you to achieve your goals.

 - Remodeling Magazine.
 2021 Cost vs. Value Report. https://www.remodeling.hw.net/cost-vs-value/2021/.